 4. The links to your Facebook and Twitter profiles (if you have them).

 5. Your bio.
 It is a description of yourself.
 It should be no more than 200 characters (not words!), and it’s better to write a call to action for booking a lesson with you in the end.

 6. Your photo.
 It would be better if it differs from your LiveXP profile’s photo.

 This is how the author’s profile looks:

 After sending the article and the information above, just wait for an answer.
-We’ll write to you either asking some additional questions or sending the link to the already published article.
+We’ll write to you either asking additional questions or sending the link to the already published article.